About Michelle

 Photo by Robert McGee (robertmcgee.ca)

-King is a co-editor of Modern Chinese Foodways (MIT Press, forthcoming), editor of Culinary Nationalism in Asia (Bloomsbury Academic, 2019), and editor of a special issue of Global Food History (Summer 2020) on culinary regionalism in China.
+King is a co-editor of Modern Chinese Foodways (MIT Press, 2025), editor of Culinary Nationalism in Asia (Bloomsbury Academic, 2019), and editor of a special issue of Global Food History (Summer 2020) on culinary regionalism in China.
 She is author of Between Birth and Death: Female Infanticide in Nineteenth-Century China (Stanford University Press, 2014).
 Her work has appeared in Food and Foodways, Global Food History, Gastronomica, Journal of Women’s History, Social History, and other publications.
 She lives in Chapel Hill with her family.